 Fibromyalgia is known for causing chronic and widespread pain in the body.
-However, if you or a loved one is suffering from this chronic disorder, you know that the debilitating symptoms go beyond the pain.
+However, the debilitating symptoms go beyond the pain.
 That is why we have developed this comprehensive fibromyalgia symptoms checklist.
 Be sure to read until the conclusion of the article so we can introduce you to a natural therapy that has reversed the condition for several fibromyalgia patients in case studies.

 Pain can manifest in several ways for fibromyalgia patients.
 While your pain levels may not stay the same at all times, you probably experience each of these pain types: